The Seljuk Han of Anatolia

 DIMENSIONS

-The portal and one part of the central nave have thoroughly been rebuilt.
+The portal and one part of the central nave were completely rebuilt in 1969.
 It is currently in use for municipal storage.
+The han was completely restored in 2006.

 BIBLIOGRAPHIC REFERENCES